olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 _Note: this isn't an article about redirect loops, nor encompassing of all types of crawl traps.
 Rather a niche case study of my own experiences._

-For the inaugural post, I want to explore infinite pages and crawl traps.
+For the inaugural post, I'll be exploring infinite pages and crawl traps.
 Not a new topic (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides), yet I've dealt with the same specific version of this issue on two occasions, which I think gives me a modicum of authority to shed some helpful advice on the matter.

 In short, I'll be discussing infinite URL paths occurring on parameterised URLs... on pages that don't incorporate parameterisation.